michaelkamprath/diy-air-quality-monitor/README.md

 ## Configuration
 A configuration page exists that allows you to alter some of the air quality monitor's behavior.
 This page is availabe at `http://your.device.ip/config.html`.
 The following configuration options are  available:

-* **Enable posting JSON telemetry** - Enables the [JSON Push][#json-push] of teletry.
+* **Enable posting JSON telemetry** - Enables the [JSON Push](#json-push) of teletry.
-* **JSON telementry server URL** - The URL endpoint that JSON-packaged telemetry data should be pushed to.
+* **JSON telementry server URL** - The URL endpoint that JSON-packaged telemetry data should be POSTed to.
 * **Sensor name** - The name for this monitor.
-Allows the source of teletry to be identified for either the JSON Push or Grafana telemetry collection methods.
+Allows the source of teletry to be identified for either the JSON POST or GET telemetry collection methods.
 * **Upload rate** - The minimum number of seconds in between telemetry transmission for the JSON Push method.
 * **LED Brightness** - Allows adjusting the brightness of the air quality indicator LED on the ESP32 development board.

 ## Data Collection

 ### JSON Push
-This code has the option to push all of the granular and detailed data collected from the connected sensors to a data collection service in a JSON format for later analysis.
+This code has the option to POST all of the granular and detailed data collected from the connected sensors to a data collection service in a JSON format for later analysis.
 This is done by editing the JSON Telemetry options in the configuration web page hosted by the ESP32 development board.
 A recommended data collection service is the [Simple JSON Collector Service](https://github.com/michaelkamprath/simple-json-collector-service).

 Note that this setting can be edited live on the device by visting the `http://your.device.ip/config.html` web paged served by the ESP32 device.